salma39/DES-Algorithm/README.md

 # DES-Algorithm
-DES encryption and decryption algorithms using C.
+DES encryption and decryption algorithms using C++.